patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 Now you have set up a development environment to port [name of model] to 🤗Transformers.

-## Run a pre-trained checkpoint using the original repository
+## Run a pretrained checkpoint using the original repository

 At first, you will work the original repository.
 Often, the original implementation is very "researchy" meaning that documentation might be lacking and the code can be hard to read / understand.